avantika10roy/Social_Media_Content_Generation/README.md

 ├── base_model_downoader.py                # Downloads SDXL Base Model
-├── changelog.txt                          # Contains the description of the changes from the starting and done by whom ├── config                                 # Centralized Configuration module for the whole project │   ├── __init__.py
+├── changelog.txt                          # Contains the description of the changes from the starting and done by whom ├── config                                 # Centralized Configuration module for the whole project ├── credentials
-│   └── config.py
-├── credentials
-|   └── client_secret.json
-├── data                                   # All type of data in each stage has been saved here │   ├── cleaned_data
-│   │   ├── facebook_cleaned_data.json     # Cleaned facebook data
+├── data                                   # All type of data in each stage has been saved here │   ├── cleaned_data                       # All cleaned data in JSON format │   ├── curated_data                       # After merging data from all platforms, saved here in one unified place
-│   │   ├── instagram_cleaned_data.json    # Cleaned instagram data
-│   │   └── linkedin_cleaned_data.json     # Cleaned linkedin data
-│   ├── curated_data
-│   │   └── final_data.json                # After merging data from all platforms, saved here in one unified place │   ├── extracted_features_data
-│   │   ├── blip_output.json               # Extracted features using BLIP along with original features saved here
+│   ├── extracted_features_data            # Extracted features using BLIP and CLIP along with original features
-|   |   └── clip_output.json               # Extracted features using CLIP along with original features saved here
-|   ├── logo_identification_result
-|   |   └── output_with_logo_info_and_uploads.json       # Adds logo position in image
+|   ├── logo_identification_result         # Adds logo position in image
-|   ├── mixed_curated
-|   |   └── mixed_curated.json             # Adds raw post content
+|   ├── mixed_curated                      # Adds raw post content
-|   ├── preprocessed_data
-|   |   ├── preprocessed_data.json         # Combines all preprocessed features in json format
+|   ├── preprocessed_data                  # Combines all preprocessed features in json format
-|   |   └── preprocessed_data2.json
-│   ├── raw_data
-│   |   ├── facebook_raw_data.json         # Raw Scraped facebook data
+│   ├── raw_data                           # All raw Scraped data
-│   |   ├── instagram_raw_data.json        # Raw scraped instagram data
-│   |   └── linkedin_raw_data.json         # Raw scraped linkedin data
 |   └── logo.jpg
 ├── data_processor.py
 ├── docs                                   # A centralized folder for keeping all project related documents for future purpose
-│   ├── project_flowchart.png
-│   └── workflow.png
-├── logs                                   # Log files saved here for all the tasks ├── llm_evaluation.py                      # Evaluate the performance of LLM ├── llm_modular.py                         # Modular LLM finetuning code
-├── llm_run.py                             # LLM Inference
-├── notebooks                              # Containing all jupyter notebooks for experimentation
+├── notebooks                              # Containing all jupyter notebooks for experimentation ├── requirements.txt                       # Required python dependencies
-|   ├── FLAN-T5.ipynb
-│   └── LLM_Experiments.ipynb
-├── requirements.txt                       # Required python dependencies
 ├── results
 |   ├── evaluation_results                 # Results of evaluation